facelessuser/coloraide/docs/src/markdown/compositing.md

     ```

 You can even blend multiple colors.
 Simply send in a list, and the colors will be blended from right to left with the
-right most color being on the bottom of the stack, and the base color being the on the very top.
+right most color being on the bottom of the stack, and the base color being on the very top.

 <span class="isolate blend-multiply">